brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

-# z/OS in IBM Cloud VPC
+# z/OS on IBM Cloud VPC

 If you already use the **IBM Cloud** today, you may be familiar with both the process of provisioning a **Virtual Server Instance (VSI)** and the extensive catalog of services and products.
 With **IBM Wazi as-a-Service** in the IBM Cloud, the z/OS operating system is now an option when provisioning VSIs within the **Virtual Private Cloud (VPC)**.

 VPC provides a dedicated and isolated environment within the IBM Cloud to easily create VSIs, subnets, cloud object storage, security groups, and more, all within a protected space.
 The z/OS stock image benefits from the VPC features and comes with a pre-configured and customized software stack, but custom images can also be created with the **Wazi Image Builder**.

+!!! important

+    With **Wazi as-a-Service** z/OS images in the IBM Cloud, you can provision your specific z/OS software stack for the area of z/OS under test, within minutes.
+You use the mainframe for the time required for the duration of the test, after which the test images can be deprovisioned.

 In this article, learn the roadmap for how to create and configure IBM z/OS virtual server instances in IBM Cloud Virtual Private Cloud (VPC) from the cloud console.

+## Use cases

 !!! key "Use cases"

     - Performance testing
     - Regression testing
     - Scheduling and collaboration from many testers working hands-on
-    - Training exercises or dry runs, especially as we experiment with new tools or approaches
+    - Training exercises or dry runs, especially to experiment with new tools or approaches
     - Projects of short duration requiring z/OS hardware

-With **Wazi as-a-Service** z/OS images in the IBM Cloud you can provision with the necessary z/OS software stack for the area of z/OS under test, within minutes.
-You use the mainframe for the time required for the duration of the test, after which the test images can be deprovisioned.
+## Need for automation

+When using z/OS on IBM Cloud, you will want to automate provisioning and deprovisioning your instances.

 !!! tip "Reasons for testing automation"